MylesThomas/algoexpert.io/MLExpert/notes.md

 Input to neural network: 120,000 nodes
 - 1st value is x1's red value, 120,000th value is x40,000's blue value
 - Because the input layer has 120,000 the intermediate/hidden layer will have 60,000 values
+    - Note: It is 60,000 because due to binary classification, 2 input layers for 1 output layer (I think)
     - This results in over 7 BILLION weights!!!
+        - This is a problem.....

 Problem with that:
 - Too many parameters to learn for a simple binary classification problem